umd-lhcb/plot_scripts/README.md

 The `&&` simply concatenates commands if the first was successful.
 You will obtain a cute little plot `plots/FitVar_Mmiss2d1000000__sigontop_lin.pdf` based on a small ntuple committed with the project.

 In general, the scripts in this repo rely on the ntuples that are in the [lhcb-ntuples-gen](https://github.com/umd-lhcb/lhcb-ntuples-gen) project, downloaded with `git annex`.
 See the [RD(*) wiki](https://umd-lhcb.github.io/lhcb-ntuples-gen/ntupling/installation/) for installation instructions.
 The figures included in this README were generated with [src/rdx/example_plots_tables.cxx](https://github.com/umd-lhcb/plot_scripts/blob/master/src/rdx/example_plots_tables.cxx) which uses this [576 MB ntuple](https://github.com/umd-lhcb/plot_scripts/blob/1345c0fba43e3ab4a0a7f78053bdb5181cfc8e92/src/rdx/example_plots_tables.cxx#L82-L83).
+To run this and all the scripts that depend on the RD(*) ntuples you will need to set up a soft link named `ntuples` pointing at wherever you placed yoru `lhcb-ntuples-gen/ntuples` folder.
+For instance, if `lhcb-ntuples-gen` is in the same folder as `plot_scripts`

+    ln -s ../lhcb-ntuples-gen/ntuples
+    ./compile.py && ./run/rdx/example_plots_tables.exe

 Let us look at the code in [src/core/minimal_example.cxx](https://github.com/umd-lhcb/plot_scripts/blob/master/src/core/minimal_example.cxx)

 ```c++